'Zero trust' approach to beefing up govt cyber defences

-SINGAPORE - The Republic's new cyber-security strategy launched on Tuesday (Oct 5) has spelt out a "zero trust" method in protecting government applications and information technology systems by verifying that all activities on them are safe.
+Singapore's new cyber-security strategy launched yesterday has spelt out a "zero trust" method in protecting government applications and information technology systems by verifying that all activities on them are safe.

 To complement this, a new Government Cybersecurity Operations Centre will also begin work to do real-time online monitoring to allow the public sector to swiftly thwart cyber threats, said the Cyber Security Agency of Singapore (CSA).